greatxue/coding_language/cpp_tut/6_cpp_class.md

 ### 6.1.1 Enumerated types

 An enumerated type can be roughly considered as a subset of `int` with special names.
+It can be automatically promoted to the `int` type, but the **`int` cannot be converted to the enumeration**.

-+ It could be automatically assigned by numbers from 0:
++ Default start value is 0, If an element is not declared, It defaults to be previous one plus 1:

   ```cpp
   enum Direction { NORTH, EAST, SOUTH, WEST };